StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/Save my Flash/README.md

 cd log2ram
 sudo sh log2ram.sh
 ```
-Little bit of an update to log to ram but now you can have /var/log in a zram disk
+Little bit of an update to log2ram but now you can have /var/log in a zram disk
 Also gives more control of zram swaps and choice if you enable or not.

 etc/log2ram.conf